BeaconCMS/beacon/guides/introduction/your_first_site.md

 end
 ```

-Also feel free to delete page_controller.ex and related files, you won't need it.
+Also feel free to delete page_controller.ex and related files, you won't need those files.

 And finally change the generated scope created by Beacon to look like: